tracel-ai/burn/burn-book/src/basic-workflow/backend.md

 ```

 In this example, we use the `Wgpu` backend which is compatible with any operating system and will
 use the GPU.
 For other options, see the Burn README.
-This backend type takes the graphics api, the
+This backend type takes the graphics API, the
 float type and the int type as generic arguments that will be used during the training.
 By leaving
 the graphics API as `AutoGraphicsApi`, it should automatically use an API available on your machine.
 The autodiff backend is simply the same backend, wrapped within the `Autodiff` struct which imparts